-This Crustless Salmon and Spinach Quiche makes a quick, comforting no-fuss meal – Ready in 30 min, it’s a great gluten-free breakfast, lunch or dinner option.
+This Crustless Quiche with Salmon and Spinach makes a quick, comforting no-fuss meal - Ready in just 30 minutes, it's a super tasty option for a gluten-free breakfast, lunch or dinner!

-What I love about crustless quiches is that they easily come together in just under 30 mins, and make a great gluten-free option for a tasty breakfast, or for a quick-fix lunch paired with a salad.
+What I love about a tasty crustless quiche is that it easily comes together in just under 30 mins, and makes a great gluten-free option for a yummy breakfast, or for a quick-fix lunch/dinner paired with a salad.

-One of my favorite ways to enjoy it, is over brunch during the weekend.
-But it would also make a nice starter or side for any week-night meal.
+One of my favourite ways to enjoy it is over brunch during the weekend.
+But it would also make a nice starter or side dish for any weeknight meal.

 Feeling indulgent?
 Go on and add a crust over the base.
 This simple short-bread is my go-to recipe when I'm feelin' all crusty about it.